 All writing in English is expected to be professional and readable, conveying attention to and respect for the reader (including the instructor and fellow students).
 Students will learn that decisions about document design (including font selection and size, margins, font color, and so forth) play a role in how the texts they generate are received by their readers.

 Becoming a good editor of your own work is essential in this program and beyond.
 This site has some good suggestions for how to do so.

 Students will also learn that citation and documentation formats are determined by each writing task.
 Regardless of which citation format is being used (MLA, APA, etc.), it is essential that you use it consistently.
 Haphazard and/or inconsistent formatting often conveys a lack of attention to other aspects of a writing assignment; close attention to detail is essential to a successful paper.

 University Writing Center: The Writing Center supports students at any stage of the writing process, including interpreting an assignment sheet or writing prompt; brainstorming, organizing and developing ideas; drafting, editing, and polishing an essay; and integrating and documenting sources.
 Call or email to schedule an appointment: firstname.lastname@example.org or (805) 437- 8409.
-Additional resources can be found on the website.
+Additional resources can be found on the Writing Center site.

 The Purdue Online Writing Lab (OWL): this digital writing center offers a variety of student-friendly materials on research and documentation, common writing assignments, grammar, mechanics, and so forth.

 Advice about successful writing within the English Program at CI